 So, you want to raise a confident child, but where do you start?

 In this article, I’ll walk you through 15 ways to help your child develop confidence.
-You’ll stop wondering how to build confidence in kids and start seeing your child’s self-assurance grow.
-Let’s get started.
+If you apply the tips, you’ll start to see your child’s self-assurance grow.

 What causes low self-esteem in a child?